likai1993/BlockchainLabs/README.md

 Excercise 1
 ====
-In this lab, you are expected to design an open auction smart contract **openAuction** using solidity programing language.
+In this exercise, you are expected to design an open auction smart contract **openAuction** using solidity programing language.
 In an open auction, every participant is able to see the highest bid in the current period.
 Your code should implement the following logic.

 1. Your contract constructor function should specify how long the *bidding time* will be and who will be the *beneficiary*.